Laurene Powell Jobs' Emerson Collective buying The Atlantic

 An organization founded by Laurene Powell Jobs, the widow of Apple founder Steve Jobs, will assume a majority stake in The Atlantic, the magazine's parent company announced Friday morning.

-David Bradley, the chairman and owner of Atlantic Media, informed staff that he has sold a majority stake in the magazine to Powell's Emerson Collective.
+David Bradley, the chairman and owner of Atlantic Media, informed staff that he has sold a majority stake in the magazine to Powell Jobs' Emerson Collective.

 The news was first reported by the New York Times.